Cookies on the SIM Sherpa website

 Free PAYG banner for Lebara

-You can just take a free SIM and top upGet a free SIM card
+Take out a free SIM and top upGet a free SIM card

 at mobile.lebara.com

-If you’re looking for a traditional pay as you go network where you top up with credit and pay for your usage out of that, then we’d steer clear of Lebara for the most part
+If you’re looking for a traditional pay as you go network where you top up with credit and pay for your usage out of that, then we’d steer clear of Lebara for the most part.

 A much better option for traditional pay as you go are 1pMobile who are true to their name in offering their rates at 1p per minute, text and MB of data: